 SEO Minion tool provides several options within their drop-down.
-To download the People Also Ask questions, it provides you with five options.
+Download the People Also Ask questions, which provides you with five options.
 You have the option to download the questions that appear for 10, 20, 50, 100 and even 200 clicks and it downloads them as an Excel file.

 Method 3: Using Scraper – A Chrome extension